Giveth/giveth-docs/whatisgiveth/introDiscord.md

 ## Background - Migration to Discord
 We have moved the majority of our community chat and contributor collaboration from Riot.im (now Element Chat) to a new server on Discord.

 We are using a message relay bridge between Discord, Telegram and Element Chat that reliably mirrors the messages of a few chosen channels between the three applications.
 If Discord isn't for you, fear not!
-You can still interact with us using Telegram or Element chat.
+You can still interact with us using Telegram or Element Chat.

 The bridging software used is matterbridge. - Shout out to `@geleeroyale` for making the magic happen!